Contacts & FAQs

 How big is the summer program?

-Since we’re a firm with approximately 60 attorneys, our summer program is rather small—usually three or four students.
+Since we’re a firm with 80 attorneys, our summer program is rather small—usually three or four students.

 What do you pay summer associates?

 Summer associates receive standard first-year associate pay, pro-rated.
 Our starting associate pay is competitive with the largest D.C. firms, and is currently $180,000.

 As a summer associate, will I receive assignments from all practice areas or just one?

 You can expect to receive assignments from all our practice areas—health, benefits, tax, litigation and more.
 However, if you have a particular practice area on which you want to focus, we’ll do our best to accommodate you.